The Accounting Formula Cheat Sheet

 Your markup percentage before operating costs.

-✓ Higher % = better pricing power or lower product costs
+โ Higher % = stronger pricing power or lower production costs.
+Compare to industry benchmarks.

 Return on Assets (ROA)